wp-plugins/iaw-mobile-redirect/readme.txt

 === IAW Mobile Redirect ===
 Contributors: jasonlap64
 Donate link: NA
-Tags: mobile, redirect, iaw, mobile redirect
+Tags: mobile, redirect, iaw
 Requires at least: 3.4
-Tested up to: 3.5
+Tested up to: 4.1.1
-Stable tag: 1.0.0
+Stable tag: 2.0.0
 License: GPLv2 or later

 This plugin allows you to put in a mobile web app to redirect mobile traffic to.

 == Description ==

-A mobile redirect plugin for those who use a mobile web app hosted on 1tap.mobi for their mobile content.
-This plugin adds the correct link to the javascript on www.1tap.mobi/include/js/external/ to the header of each page.
+A mobile redirect plugin for those who use a mobile web app for their mobile content.
 Simply put in the Mobile App Code, Check the Enable Redirect and you are ready to send users to your mobile-only content.

 == Installation ==